smythp/ebooks-as-applications/README.md

 A digital novel incorporating rich media and geolocal data authored by Eli Horowitz and a group of geographically diverse contributors.

 [Hacking the Academy](http://hackingtheacademy.org/)

 An edited collection on academic culture in the 21st century crowdsourced over the course of one week in 2010.
 A project of the Roy Rosenzweig Center for History and New Media.

 [Social Edition of the Devonshire Manuscript](https://en.wikibooks.org/wiki/The_Devonshire_Manuscript)

 A collaborative online edition of the Devonshire manuscript, an early modern text authored by courtiers during the reign of Henry VIII.
-Initiated by Ray Siemens.
+Initiated by Ray Siemens (University of Victoria).

 [Manifold Scholarship](http://manifold.umn.edu/)